davewalker5/FlightRecorder/README.md

 ## Getting Started

-Please see the [Wiki](https://github.com/davewalker5/FlightRecorderDb/wiki) for details on how to reference and use the Drone Flight Log business logic and how to get started with a database to hold the data.
+Please see the [Wiki](https://github.com/davewalker5/FlightRecorderDb/wiki) for details on how to reference and use the Flight Recorder business logic and how to get started with a database to hold the data.

 ## Authors